HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/secure_rooms_docker.md

-# Disabling secure rooms on Docker {#secure_rooms_docker .task}
+# Disabling secure rooms on Docker and Podman {#secure_rooms_docker .task}

+The Docker and Podman commands are similar.
+The only difference is that docker precedes the command when issued in a Docker environment and podman precedes the name in a Podman environment.
+Example commands used in the Sametime documentation are shown using Docker.
+For Podman, change docker to podman.

-1. Edit the docker-compose.yaml file.
+1. Edit the docker-compose.yml file.

 2. Locate the `STCONF_MEETING_SECUREUSERROOMNAME` variable in the Proxy section and set the value to `false`.